Create a SCIM integration using AIW

 To enable SCIM provisioning, you need to first create an SSO integration that supports the SCIM provisioning option.
 After that integration is available, then you can enable the SCIM option and configure the settings specific to your SCIM application.

-Profile Mastering is not supported with the SCIM App Wizard.
+Profile Sourcing is not supported with the SCIM App Wizard.
 If you need this functionality in your SCIM integration, create your integration using one of the SCIM test templates in the OIN catalog, then submit your integration through the OIN Manager as a private integration.
 Okta analysts will work with you to get the integration added to your org.

 Task 1: Create an SSO integration that supports SCIM